Welcome to Episode 5. As always, if you missed a previous episode please feel free to rewind back to Episode 4.

 Excuse the background fruit, but there is nowhere else to work on the boat other than the kitchen counter!

 Now the challenge was to fit the base into the cupboard, not the biggest of places and awkward to get arms, hands, and screwdriver into.

 Nick prepared the fan housing by gently drilling through the holes to make sure they were ready to receive the screws.
 This made the job of fixing it to the wooden base within the cupboard that much easier even if it was still awkward!

 So now we just had to make a hole in the bottom shelf for the hose – if you remember that was the only shelf without a hole – and then the hose could be attached to the fan and threaded through!

 Hole created and ready for the hose!

 We carefully threaded the hose through the shelf holes and then firmly screwed the hose into the fan housing.
-The instructions had suggested you attach the hose to the fan housing BEFORE fitting the housing but due to our confined space we had to do it afterwards.
+The instructions had suggested you attach the hose to the fan housing BEFORE fitting the housing but due to our confined space, we had to do it afterward.

 We decided we couldn’t make the hole through the front of the cupboard where the hose would enter from the back of the toilet until toilet fitting day.
 To see where we put the hole and how the toilet fitting went, you will have to come back and read the next blog!

 So close and yet so far away!!